vuw-research-computing/raapoi-docs/docs/hpclayout.md

 ```
 <figcaption>Figure 7: Logical HPC layout from the perspective of the Infiniband connections.
 Note that not all nodes are connected via the infiniband link!
 Node layout is the same as in Figure 5, but only the group headings have been retained.
 </figure>

+The Infiniband nodes are connected to one of two SX6036 Infiniband switches.
+The intel and quicktest and login nodes are connected to one switch.
+Everything else is connected to the the other.
+The switches are broadly interconnected, but there is as small latency penalty for crossing the switch.